 OSPF (Open Shortest Path First) is a Link-State Routing Protocol.
 It is also Classless and an Open, Standard Protocol used by all vendors.
 OSPF uses Dijsktra Algortihm, a Shortest Path First Algorithm (SPF) to determine the best path to a destination network.
 In this lesson, we will focus on Open Shortest Path First and we will learn the details of this Routing Protocol.

-OSPF provide neighbourship between other OSPF routers by the help of OSPF messages.
+Open Shortest Path First provides neighborship between other OSPF routers by the help of OSPF messages.
 With these messages, different tables are built.
-And OSPF routing mechanims works with this tables.
-Basically, there are three tables in OSPF.
+And Open Shortest Path First routing mechanims works with these tables.
+Basically, there are three tables.
 These tables are :

-• Neighboring Table
+- Neighboring Table

-• Topology Table
+- Topology Table

 - Routing Table

-Hierarchical OSPF and Area Types
+Hierarchical Design and Area Types

-OSPF has an hierarchical architecture.
+Open Shortest Path First has an hierarchical architecture.
 It uses “Areas” for hieararcy.
 There is a Backbone Area as Area 0 in the center for all OSPF Networks.
 Around this Backbone Area, Area 0, there are some other Areas.
 All these areas are connected to this Area 0.
 If there is a uncontinuous structure, Virtual-Links can be used to connect an area to the Backbone Area(Area 0).

 With this hierachical architecture of OSPF, you can divide your network into different small areas and by doing this, you can reduce overhead of this small areas.
 You can also use specific areas in OSPF network.
 These areas will be explain detailly later.